Google Workspace SSO

 google.com/a/<CUSTOM_DOMAIN>will determine the Identity Provider that all subsequent Google app tiles will use, if more are added at the end of this guide.
 Put simply, it is not possible to split Google Apps access across multiple Identity Providers.

 <AssertionConsumerService index="1" Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST"

-- Return to the Add Application wizard and click Next.
-When prompted, click Paste Metadata XML and then paste in the XML from the previous step
+- Click Paste Metadata XML and then paste in the XML from the previous step

 - Before clicking OK, change

 <CUSTOM_DOMAIN>tags to the name of your Google Workspace primary domain e.g. acmetest.com, in both parts of the XML

 - Click OK and then Next to finalise the configuration

 - The new tile should be visible in the application list.
 Test the authentication by clicking the newly created Gmail tile and when prompted sign in with your identity provider credentials